ewired/gjs-guide/docs/guides/gtk/3/14-templates.md

 }
 ```

 You will find the above code in your project's `window.js` file.
-This code tells GTK+ to register the class and apply a GTK+ user interface template to it.
+This code tells GTK to register the class and apply a GTK user interface template to it.

 ## Registering template widgets